Geofrey Massa

-Geofrey Massa (born 19 February 1986) is a Ugandan footballer who plays for the KTFF Süper Lig side Küçük Kaymaklı in North Cyprus.
+Geofrey Massa (born 19 February 1986) is a former Ugandan professional footballer who played as a forward.

 Club career

 Born in Jinja, Massa began his career in 2004 with Police FC in the Ugandan Premier League before moving to Egypt side Al-Masry Club in 2005.
 He played three years in Egypt before moving in 2008 to South African club Jomo Cosmos, for which he played 14 games and scored one goal.
 In 2008, he left the team to return to Egypt and signed a contract with Itesalat.
 Massa joined on 14 September 2011 to Telsim Super League club Yenicami Ağdelen SK.
 On 21 August 2013, he signed a deal with the South African side University of Pretoria F.C.

 International career

 Massa has made several appearances for the Uganda national football team, his first coming in 2005.